Caliper-Corporation/TsmAPIsExamples/VehicleMonitor/README.md

   ```

 ### Thread-Safety
-The callbacks of the same vehicle instance are thread-safe.
-Care should be taken to prevent data-racing when accessing none vehicle instance data.
+Accessing instance-specific data from inside the callbacks are thread-safe.
+However, accessing global data inside the callbacks are not thread-safe.

 ## How to Debug